jelhouss/thio/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/jelhouss/thio/master/thio_pixelart_readme_img.png"></p>

+:pray: **ONE OF MY FRIENDS TOLD ME THAT I USE A LOT OF IF/ELSE, PLEASE TAKE NOTE THAT THE CODE MAY LOOK SPAGHETTI.
+THIS IS EXPERIMENTAL, AND IT WILL BE ENHANCED.
+YOU CAN ALSO OPEN PRS FOR THAT**

 Thio (pronounced /thēō/ and stands for Turn HTML into Objects) is a simple implementation of an HTML compiler-like, it works on Node and the browser.\
 I wanted to understand how Vue.js virtual DOM works and it is actually about compiling HTML templates into tree of objects but more complicated than this because they depend on it to render a fully functional DOM.
 If you're curious about it [read the source code of the oldest version I found on GitHub](https://github.com/vuejs/vue/tree/0.10/src) I tried to follow with the code for nights and nights but then I gave up.\
 For Thio, I found myself building something a bit different.
 Thio is not like that, it's just a small compiler that takes HTML and turn it into plain JavaScript objects without the full metadata of it, simple! and you would likely use it in cases where you want to scrape data from HTML pages and have a readable tree of it, or if you want to build an online HTML editor, where you would read the input of the user, compile it and then build real HTML elements based on the input using the DOM API.
 More scenarios maybe?
 I don't know, you may need it anyway.